bicarbon8/PhantomFunctionalTest/README.md

     });
   });
 });

+PFT.tester.start(); // must be called to begin running tests
 ```
 ### Extending PFT.BasePage
 The ```PFT.BasePage``` class can be easily extended to help model your page objects.
 Ex: